The government is expanding its testing of E. coli in meat, a move that will hasten recalls and help authorities identify more foodborne illnesses.

 The meat industry has been required for 17 years to test for the common O157:H7 strain of the pathogen.
 Now it will test for six more.
 These other strains of E. coli have increasingly been found in food in recent years, and the federal Centers for Disease Control and Prevention says other strains cause an estimated 110,000 illnesses annually.

-Agriculture Secretary Tom Vilsack said Tuesday the Agriculture Department will begin testing for the additional strains of E. coli in beef trimmings _ parts of the cow that end up in ground beef _ in March.
-That testing may later expand to ground beef itself and other meats.
+Food safety advocates and meat industry representatives briefed on the decision say the meat companies will begin testing for six additional strains of E. coli in beef trimmings _ parts of the cow that end up in ground beef _ in March and may later expand to other meats.

 The meat industry immediately opposed the move, saying it is too expensive to do the tests and there isn't enough benefit.